film comedy directed by Richard Benjamin starring Tom Hanks

 and Shelley Long

 .
 The Money Pit features attorney Walter Fielding (Hanks) and his violinist girlfriend Anna (Long), who are swindled into buying a house that's falling apart at the seams.
 As they keep getting further in debt in their efforts to restore the house, the pressure starts taking a toll on the couple.
-Part of Hanks's period of comedies
+Part of Hanks's early period of comedies

 , the film is also one of the reasons Shelley Long quit the cast of Cheers